codylane/ruby-install2rpm/README.md

 tries to install all the required packages for you before the build takes place but the current package names are CentOS/RedHat sytle.

+NOTE: This also assumes you have local copies of the source ruby environment as well as the gems you want to install.
+I took this approach to limit the amount of deltas between versions.

 Overview
 ========
 Build an entire base ruby environment from source and create a RPM spec.